minetest/minetest/doc/README.txt

 	- Hit "Generate"
 	If using MSVC:
 		- Open the generated minetest.sln
+		- The project defaults to the "Debug" configuration.
+Make very sure to select "Release", unless you like to have a very glitchy gaming experience.
 		- Build the ALL_BUILD project
 		- Build the INSTALL project
-		- You should now have a working game executable in DIR/minetest-install/bin/minetest.exe
+		- You should now have a working game with the executable in DIR/minetest-install/bin/minetest.exe
 		- Additionally you may create a zip package by building the PACKAGE project.
 	If using MinGW:
-		- Using a command line, browse to the build directory and run 'make'
+		- Using the command line, browse to the build directory and run 'make'
-		- You should now have a working game executable in DIR/minetest/bin/minetest.exe
+		- You should now have a working game with the executable in DIR/minetest/bin/minetest.exe

 License of Minetest-c55